priya-gitTest/Python-Packaging-with-Pixi/episodes/6_extra.md

 - Define tasks such as `start` in your `pixi.toml` or `pyproject.toml`.
 - Use `pixi run <task-name>` to execute those tasks.
 - `pixi run start` ensures consistency and reproducibility when launching a project.
+- Yank a faulty release and provide useful comments for why you yanked it.

 ::::::::::::::::::::::::::::::::::::::::::::::::